FIN392/Raspberry/How_to_get_your_Raspberry_Pi_up_and_running.md

 Note the IP address.

-You can now remove the HDMI cable from the Raspberry Pi.
-From this point forward, access will be through an SSH client.
+You can now disconnect the HDMI cable.
+From here on out, we'll be using SSH to access it.

-*(Steps to take in Windows)*
+*(From your PC)*

-From a command prompt window, run the SSH client with the following command:
+Open your Command Prompt and run the SSH client like this:

 ```
 C:\> ssh.exe fin392@192.168.1.20
 ```

-If the following message is displayed...
+If you see this warning...

 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@